-

 Affiliations

-Large staffing corporations create ethical conflicts regarding patient care and safety when they are associated
+Large staffing corporations create ethical conflicts regarding patient care and safety when they are associated with private

 -